LousLab/Butterfly_diffusion/README.md

-Butterfly Diffusion
+Butterfly Diffusion is an image generation project using Denoising Diffusion Probabilistic Models (DDPMs) trained on the Smithsonian Butterflies dataset.

-An image generation project exploring Denoising Diffusion Probabilistic Models (DDPMs) trained on the Smithsonian Butterflies dataset.
+It progresses from unconditional butterfly generation to color-conditioned generation.

-The project progresses from a basic unconditional DDPM to a conditional DDPM capable of generating butterflies based on color conditions.
-The latest version uses Classifier-Free Guidance (CFG) to improve color conditioning.
+The latest model uses Classifier-Free Guidance (CFG) to improve color control.
 ---
 Project Overview
 Diffusion models learn image generation by learning to reverse a gradual noise-addition process.